MudroadWhite/pm-neo4j-helper/scripts/readme.md

 ##### Missing Dot
 On page 470, Thm 74.3, there's a line of proof writing `10 11.23.35`.
 It cannot be determined whether this happens from missing a dot, or misplacing a space.

+##### Alternative Proof
+Some propositions might be provided more than one proofs.
+My current way to manage with the proof relation recording is writing both sets of relations in the scripts, but commenting out one of them.